Dido Harding: Public healthcare leadership

-In August 2020 the government announced a merger between Public Health England and NHS Test and Trace to form the National Institute for Health Protection, with Harding as interim chief executive.
+In August 2020, the government announced a merger between Public Health England and NHS Test and Trace to form the National Institute for Health Protection, with Harding as interim chief executive.
 The appointment was criticised by health experts as she did not have a background in health, and because of her political position.
 The Guardian quoted allies of hers who, in response, said that she had quickly learned after being appointed chair of NHS Improvement in 2017 and that she had a record of "getting things done" while working in business.
-It has been widely claimed that her appointments to various public bodies came about through nepotism and her alliances with members of the Conservative party and key figures in the political establishment.
-Jolyon Maugham QC, director of the Good Law Project, wrote: "For ministers or special advisers to choose their friends or close associates for these key roles is to exclude those who are more able, or better value.
-And ultimately it is the public interest that suffers."
-In 2022 the Runnymede Trust won a High Court action that Matt Hancock had failed to comply with public sector equality duty when appointing Harding to head the National Institute for Health Protection.

-As the second spike of the pandemic developed into the winter of 2020 and over Christmas, commentary developed in much of the press about Harding's absence from the national stage as hospitalisations and deaths grew alarmingly.
-The columnist Rod Liddle in the right-leaning The Sunday Times complained: "Test and Trace has cost the taxpayer £22bn.
-It has repeatedly failed to achieve targets it has been set.
-It was once heralded as The Thing That Would Defeat Covid, but nobody talks about it much any more."
+During this time, Harding was considered a divisive figure and was accused by the Good Law Project of being appointed to the role due to personal or political connections.

+The Judicial Review between the Runnymede Trust and the Good Law Project vs. the government threw out these claims, ruling that: "The evidence provides no support for this at all.
+Baroness Harding had previous relevant experience of senior positions in large retail businesses and in the NHS.
+Mr Coupe had vast experience of managing complex public-facing organisations".
+"The collective effect of the conclusions set out during this judgment is that the claim brought by Good Law Project fails in its entirety".

 In January 2021, Harding defended spending upwards of £1,000-a-day each on consultants for the contact tracing programme.
 Appearing before the Public Accounts Committee, Harding told MPs she felt it was "appropriate" to bring in external help in "extreme emergency circumstances".

 The merged agency was established on 1 April 2021, by which time it was called the UK Health Security Agency, and Harding handed over the leadership role to Jenny Harries.

 From June to August 2021, Harding took a temporary leave of absence from her role as chair of NHS Improvement to apply for the position of Chief Executive of NHS England, with Sir Andrew Valentine Morris acting in the interim.
 Harding was eliminated at an early stage with the job eventually going to Amanda Pritchard.
 Morris was subsequently appointed chair on a permanent basis following Harding's resignation from the position in October 2021.